JakeDaSpud/THE-JAKE-L3/README.md

-# THE-JAKE-L3
+# THE-L3
-this is the jake language learning list (JAKE L3), where i upload my language learning resources and templates, blank and filled!
+this is jake's language learning list (L3), where i upload my language learning resources and templates, blank and filled!

 if you don't see your language here, you can make it yourself with the templates!
 - [English (Templates for your own language!)](englishTemplates.md)